Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Mock stellar catalogues

 We note that the \Hmocks{} displace stars from their parent particles (true coordinates) to their observed coordinates by random sampling the DR2 error distributions for astrometry and radial velocity of the mock star.
 However, the \Dmocks{} distribute stars over a 6D kernel approximating the phase-space volume of their parent particle, which become the true coordinates, and are afterwards displaced to their observed coordinates by error sampling in the same way as the \Hmocks.
-Another important difference is that the \Hmocks{} include a model for dust extinction, whereas the \Dmocks{} do not.
+In addition, we generate a version of the \Dmocks{} without extinction by omitting step (ii), which we denote as \Dmocksnoex.
 We discuss the advantages and disadvantages of this choice below, where we describe each stage in detail.